 Opportunities for customers to charge their vehicles overnight at off-peak hours are also increasing.
 For instance, earlier this year, Xcel Energy launched its Accelerate At Home program that provides EV owners with access to Level 2 charging at home, allowing them to enjoy cheaper electricity rates overnight when wind energy tends to be most abundant.

 Public health benefits

 Gasoline vehicles don’t just harm the climate, they also wreak havoc on public health.
-Burning gasoline and diesel produces harmful gases like carbon monoxide, particulate matter, and nitrogen oxides, which contribute to serious respiratory diseases and can even cause premature death.
-According to a recent Massachusetts Institute of Technology study, road transportation emissions cause 53,000 premature deaths per year nationally, making transportation the largest single contributor to premature deaths from air pollution.
-In the Twin Cities, particulate matter and ozone pollution contribute to 2,000 deaths, 400 hospitalizations, and 600 emergency room visits per year, according to a recent Pollution Control Agency report.
-The American Lung Association estimates that transportation pollution causes $1.15 in damages per gallon of gas.
+Together, on-road and off-road vehicles make up approximately 38% of total air pollution in Minnesota.
+That’s because burning gasoline and diesel produces harmful gases like carbon monoxide, particulate matter, and nitrogen oxides, which contribute to serious respiratory diseases and can even cause premature death.
+According to a Massachusetts Institute of Technology study, road transportation emissions cause 53,000 premature deaths per year nationally, making transportation the largest single contributor to premature deaths from air pollution.

 In Minnesota, on-road vehicles produce about 35% of overall emissions of NOx, particulate matter, 20% of volatile organic compounds, and about 5% of emissions of fine particles, all of which contribute to ground-level ozone pollution.
 The Minnesota Pollution Control Agency and the Minnesota Department of Health have determined as recently as 2019 that PM2.5 and ground-level ozone have contributed to up to 4,000 deaths per year in Minnesota, as well as 500 additional hospital stays and 800 additional emergency room visits.